Bordered knot algebras with matchings: On the module structure of the knot invariant

 Following~\cite{HomCables}, let Using this function applied to the chain complex computing knot Floer homology, Hom constructs in~\cite{HomConc} infinitely many linearly independent smooth concordance homomorphisms to $\Z$ that are non-trivial on topologically slice knots.

 \begin{proof}[Proof of Proposition~\ref{prop:UNonTorsion}] According to Proposition~\ref{prop:CrossingChangeHwz}, $\Hwz(K)\otimes_{\Field[U]} \Field[U,U^{-1}]$ is independent of the choice of knot $K$.
-For $K$ the unknot, it is straightforward to see that $\Hwz(K)\cong R$. \end{proof}
+For $K$ the unknot, it is straightforward to see that $\Hwz(K)\cong \OurRing$. \end{proof}

 By Proposition~\ref{prop:UNonTorsion}, we can associate the invariants $\nu$ and $\tau$ to the complex $\Cwz(\Diag)$, to extract the corresponding numerical invariants denoted ${\underline \nu}(K)$ and ${\underline\tau}(K)$ in the introduction.
-We can also define ${\underline \epsilon}(K)$, as in Equation~\eqref{eq:DefEpsilon}, to get bordered analogues of Hom's invariants~\cite{HomCables}.
+We can also define ${\underline \epsilon}(K)$, as in Equation~\eqref{eq:DefEpsilon} (again, for the chain complex $\Cwz(\Diag)$, to get bordered analogues of Hom's invariants~\cite{HomCables}.

 Proposition~\ref{prop:BoundUnknotting} is an easy consequence of Proposition~\ref{prop:CrossingChangeHwz}; compare~\cite[Chapter~6]{GridBook}:

 \begin{proof}[Proof of Proposition~\ref{prop:BoundUnknotting}] Since $c_+$ from Proposition~\ref{prop:CrossingChangeHwz} is a bigraded $\OurRing$-module homomorphism inducing an isomorphism after we tensor with $\Field[U,U^{-1}]$, Lemma~\ref{lem:MonotonicityOfNu} shows that ${\underline\nu}(K_+)\geq {\underline\nu}(K_-)$.
 The map $c_-$ is a bigraded homomorphism, too, after introducing a suitable grading shift.
 This gives the inequality ${\underline\nu}(K_-)\geq {\underline\nu}(K_+)-1$.
 Specializing the complexes to $V=0$ gives the analogous bounds for ${\underline\tau}$. \end{proof}